-Proper Housing and Care of Pet Box Turtles
+How to Properly House and Care for Pet Box Turtles

 A Box Turtle Is a Lifelong Commitment!

 Box turtles are protected.
-When acquiring a box turtle, be sure to go to a responsible breeder who deals only in captive bred turtles.
+When acquiring a box turtle, be sure to go to a responsible breeder who deals only in captive-bred turtles.
 Do not collect wild turtles or buy from those who do.
 Never buy on an impulse.
 Think your purchase through.
-A box turtle can live 125 years!
+A box turtle can live for 125 years!
 That said, a box turtle makes a lovely, lifelong pet when properly cared for.
 This information sheet is intended to give you the basics in box turtle care.
-There are many good books available at the library and at pet stores This sheet will get you started.
+There are many good books available at the library and at pet stores.
+This sheet will get you started.

 The pen MUST be secure.
 And you must never release your box turtle into the wild or into your (not secured) back yard!
 If a box turtle is not habituated to its surroundings, it will spend the rest of its life trying to get back to the place where it was born.
 Unfortunately, its life will most likely be cut short by predators or traffic if this happens.
 It takes three years for a box turtle to become habituated to its new home.
 (A box turtle can live to be 125 years old!)

 If you are not able to build a pen, a child's wading pool with drainage holes punched or drilled in the bottom and a 3" layer of topsoil and leaves also makes a good outdoor pen.
 No matter which you choose, it is very important to provide shade all day long.
 The turtle should be able to sun if it wants to, but it should always be able to get out of the sun and into deep shade provided by a bush or tree.